Looking for ClickUp alternatives?

 Highly visual and customizable dashboard

-Built-in chat, comments, and mentions
+Built-in team collaboration features such as chat, comments, and mentions

 Powerful reporting and analytics